 Getting from Punta Cana to Bayahibe by rental car:

 Driving to Bayahibe on your own is also very easy as you just have to follow the highway until the Bayahibe turnoff and continue the road for another 15 minutes.
+That’s an easy-going start to your Bayahibe vacation.
 You can check out here if it is recommendable to rent a car in the Dominican Republic.

 Getting from Punta Cana to Bayahibe by public transport: